ilyas-hallak/readeck-ios/README.md

 What to test:
 - See the feature list below for an overview of what you can try out.
-- For details and recent changes, please refer to the release notes in TestFlight or the [Changelog](./CHANGELOG.md).
+- For details and recent changes, please refer to the release notes in TestFlight or the [Release Notes](./readeck/UI/Resources/RELEASE_NOTES.md).

 Please report any bugs, crashes, or suggestions directly through TestFlight, or email me at ilhallak@gmail.com.
 Thank you for helping make Readeck better!